MainulDip/iOS-study/104-swift-ui-1.md

 - `Icons` : There are many system icons which can be listed/viewed using "SF Symbols" developer app (need to be installed), And can be inserted into views using : Image(systemName: "NameOfTheIcon").......

 ### Background Color:
 Background color works with ZStack (depth stack).
-So everything needs to be inserted into
+So everything needs to be inserted into ZStack

 ```swift
 ZStack {